Cloaked9000/frnetlib/README.md

 # frnetlib

 Frnetlib, is a small and fast networking library written in C++.
 It can be used for both messaging and for sending/receiving HTTP requests.
-There are no library dependencies, and it should compile fine with any C++11 complient compiler.
-The API should be considered relatively stable, but things could change as new features are added, given that the library is still in the early stages of deveopment.
+There are no library dependencies (unless you want to use SSL, in which case MbedTLS is required), and it should compile fine with any C++11 compliant compiler.
+The API should be considered relatively stable, but things could change as new features are added, given that the library is still in the early stages of development.

 # Connecting to a Socket: